maziarg/maziarg.github.io/index.md

 <hr>
  I am a senior Machine Learning Scientist at System1!
 I obtained my PhD from <a href="http://rl.cs.mcgill.ca//">Reasoning and Learning Lab</a> at <a href="https://www.mcgill.ca//">McGill</a> and <a href="https://mila.quebec/en/">Mila</a> under the supervision of <a href="http://rl.cs.mcgill.ca/people/doina-precup/">Doina Precup</a>.

 My broad research domains are machine learning, reinforcement learning and data privacy.
-My current reserach focus is on developing privacy-preserving machine learning systems.
-My goal is to design and develope privacy-aware machine learning algorithms that serve as the main core of AI systems.
+My current research focus is on developing privacy-preserving machine learning systems.
+My goal is to design and develop privacy-aware machine learning algorithms that serve as the central core of AI systems.

 During my studies, I designed and developed the first generation of privacy-preserving reinforcement learning (RL) algorithms.
-I also developed the first generation of membersbership infrence attackes against off-policy RL systems.
+I also developed the first generation of membership infrence attacks against off-policy RL systems.

 <h2 id="Projects">Publications</h2>
 <hr>